taylorchenca/ecampus-automation/README.md

 ## How to use
 1. Open get-grades.py
 2. Fill in userid and pwd
-3. Run get-grades.py
+3. python get-grades.py

  ## Requirements
- This project requires Selenium to be installed on your environment.
+ Python

+ Selenium
+ pip3 install selenium
+ Or refer to https://selenium-python.readthedocs.io/installation.html for installation guides.

+ chromedriver
+ pip3 install chromedriver
- Refer to https://selenium-python.readthedocs.io/installation.html for installation guides.
+ Refer to https://sites.google.com/a/chromium.org/chromedriver/getting-started for installation guides.